aptivate/inaspmaterials/src/presentations/Network_Traffic_Monitoring/Unit_1_The_Bandwidth_Challenge.rst

     -  Homes, businesses and universities all need bandwidth management
     -  Hence the number of expensive products on the market!

-Key findings from ATICS survey 2006
+Key findings from ATICS survey
 -----------------------------------

 * African university = European home
 * Pays 50x more than European home
-* Limited bandwidth per computer (average was 3.36Kbps)
+* Limited bandwidth per computer
 * Always congested (over 60% of the time)
 * 59% of institutions do not monitor or manage bandwidth

+Note: this survey was in 2006, the results may be outdated.

 Effects of bandwidth challenges
 -------------------------------

 * Difficulties in using Internet based information resources and communication tools

     - Digital library resources are under utilised
     - Resource license costs can be less effective
     - Free or low cost resources are difficult to take advantage of
     - The digital library revolution is difficult to participate in
     - Continued digital divide

 * Under utilisation of ICT capacities and investments

     - Bandwidth charges of $5,000 per month that result in an unusable link – is that money well spent?
     - Infrastructure costs e.g. PC computer labs that users spend most of their time sitting around waiting for pages to display – is that money well spent?

 * Impacts on a university’s core activities, especially those that require up to date and a wide range of information resources e.g. teaching and research.

 Possible solutions
 ------------------